-The Treaty establishes international standards for regulating and improving the regulation of the international trade in conventional arms (Art.
-1), referring to seven major categories of conventional arms already included in the UN Register of Conventional Arms, plus small arms and light weapons (Art.
-2).
-The activities of international trade comprise export, import, transit, trans-shipment and brokering (Art.
-2(2)).
+The Treaty establishes international standards for regulating and improving the regulation of the international trade in conventional arms (Art.1), referring to seven major categories of conventional arms already included in the UN Register of Conventional Arms, plus small arms and light weapons (Art.2).
+The activities of international trade comprise export, import, transit, trans-shipment, and brokering (Art.2.2).

-Transfers of conventional arms, ammunition and parts and components are prohibited if the transfer would violate a State's relevant international obligations under international agreements to which it is a party.
-In addition, a State Party must not authorize any transfer if it has knowledge at the time of authorization that the arms would be used in the commission of genocide, crimes against humanity, grave breaches of the Geneva Conventions of 1949, attacks directed against civilian objects or civilians, or other war crimes defined by international agreements to which the State is a party (Art.
-6).
+Transfers of conventional arms, and parts ammunition and components are prohibited if the transfer would violate the State's relevant international obligations under international agreements to which it is a party.
+In addition, a State party shall not authorize any transfer if it has knowledge at the time of authorization that the arms would be used in the commission of genocide, crimes against humanity, grave breaches of the Geneva Conventions of 1949, attacks directed against civilian objects or civilians, or other war crimes defined by international agreements to which the State is a party (Art.6).

-If a transfer has not been prohibited pursuant to Art.
-6, each exporting State Party must assess whether the arms could be used to commit or facilitate a serious violation of IHL or international human rights law.
-If there is a significant risk, the State must not authorize the export (Art.
-7).
+If a transfer has not been prohibited pursuant to Article 6, each exporting State Party must assess whether the arms could be used to commit or facilitate a serious violation of IHL or International human rights law.
+If there is a significant risk, the State shall not authorize an export (Art.7).

-States Parties must take all appropriate legal, administrative and other measures to implement the Treaty (Art.
+States Parties shall take all appropriate legal, administrative and other measures to implement the Treaty (Art.
 14).
-This obligation does not exclude establishing penal sanctions.
+This obligation does not exclude the establishment of penal sanctions.

-Furthermore, States Parties are obliged to consult one another and cooperate in the application of the Treaty.
-This obligation includes wide granting measures assistance in investigations, prosecutions and judicial proceedings relating to violations of domestic law established pursuant to the Treaty (Art.
+Furthermore, States Parties are required to consult one another and cooperate in the application of the Treaty.
+This obligation includes granting wide measures of assistance regarding investigations, prosecutions and judicial proceedings relating to violation of domestic law established pursuant to the Treaty (Art.
 15).